AuricFox/Skylar/README.md

-# coding_practice
+# Skylar
 Programming practice for coding assessments and interviews.
+Focuses on SQL queries and databases.